Harsh1887/Hiring-Process-Analytics-/README.md

 ## 📌 Project Overview

-This project simulates the role of a **Data Analyst at a multinational company (Google-scale)**.
+This project simulates the role of a **Data Analyst at a multinational company **.
 The task was to analyze historical hiring data and extract meaningful insights that can help the HR department improve decision-making around recruitment, salary benchmarking, and workforce composition.

 **Tools Used:** Microsoft Excel (COUNTIFS, AVERAGE, MEDIAN, Pivot Tables, Charts) **Dataset Size:** 7,167 records | 7 columns